albar965/littlenavmap-manual/en/WEATHER.md

 _Little Navmap_ can show weather symbols for airports having a weather station for all available weather sources.
 Select sources for display with the [Airport Weather Source](MENUS.md#airport-weather-source) menu item.

 Note that airport weather is only displayed for stations and not interpolated.
-Stations that are not airports are not supported.
+Stations which are not airports are not supported.

 A suffix ` - Map` is added to the flight rules in the METAR and decoded weather display of the information window and tooltips to indicate which source is shown on the map.